Awards

 STUDENT DIVERSITY TRAVEL GRANT

-Established in 2004, these grants are intended to increase participation in AAA sessions and in archaeology more widely by students from historically under-represented populations.
+These grants are intended to increase participation in AAA sessions and in archaeology more widely by students from historically under-represented populations.
 African American, Alaskan Native, American Indian or Native American, Asian American, Latino and Latina, Chicano, Chicana, and Pacific Islander students in archaeology are encouraged to apply for these travel grants to help defray costs associated with attending the AAA meeting.
 Archaeology students with disabilities are also eligible for this grant.
 Up to four grants of up to $600 each will be awarded.
 Students may apply for and receive this award more than once, although priority is given to first-time applicants using the following criteria:

 • First priority is given to students presenting a paper or poster.